Descartes' rule of signs

-In mathematics, Descartes' rule of signs, first described by René Descartes in his work La Géométrie, is a technique for getting information on the number of positive real roots of a polynomial.
-It asserts that the number of positive roots is at most the number of sign changes in the sequence of polynomial's coefficients (omitting the zero coefficients), and that the difference between these two numbers is always even.
-This implies, in particular, that if the number of sign changes is zero or one, then there are exactly zero or one positive roots, respectively.
+In mathematics, Descartes' rule of signs, described by René Descartes in his La Géométrie, counts the roots of a polynomial by examining sign changes in its coefficients.
+The number of positive real roots is at most the number of sign changes in the sequence of the polynomial's coefficients (omitting zero coefficients), and the difference between the root count and the sign change count is always even.
+In particular, when the number of sign changes is zero or one, then there are exactly zero or one positive roots.

-By a homographic transformation of the variable, one may use Descartes' rule of signs for getting a similar information on the number of roots in any interval.
-This is the basic idea of Budan's theorem and Budan–Fourier theorem.
-By repeating the division of an interval into two intervals, one gets eventually a list of disjoint intervals containing together all real roots of the polynomial, and containing each exactly one real root.
-Descartes rule of signs and homographic transformations of the variable are, nowadays, the basis of the fastest algorithms for computer computation of real roots of polynomials (see real-root isolation).
+A linear fractional transformation of the variable makes it possible to use the rule of signs to count roots in any interval.
+This is the basic idea of Budan's theorem and the Budan–Fourier theorem.
+Repeated division of an interval in two results in a set of disjoint intervals, each containing one root, and together listing all the roots.
+This approach is used in the fastest algorithms today for computer computation of real roots of polynomials (see real-root isolation).

 Descartes himself used the transformation x → −x for using his rule for getting information of the number of negative roots.